-- 609. When it comes to the appointment of special advisers and the issues around re-traumatising victims, do you see a need to reflect the views of the spectrum of victims - those who have had the experience of court proceedings and early release mechanisms, and those who never got that far? - 610.
+- 609. When it comes to the appointment of special advisers and the issues around re-traumatising victims, do you see a need to reflect the views of the spectrum of victims those who have had the experience of court proceedings and early release mechanisms, and those who never got that far? - 610.
 Professor O'Flaherty: You ask me to go well beyond the framework of the law on which the commission works.
 I am not competent to answer your question in the way that you put it, sir. - 611.
 Mr Mitchel McLaughlin: I am trying to establish whether there is a hierarchy of victims' voices that you would consider, or do you think that the conflict has created for all of us this legacy of victims and people who have been terribly traumatised? - 612.
 Professor O'Flaherty: The Human Rights Commission can only, and will only, speak to matters of international human rights law as it applies in the United Kingdom.
-You raise issues more generally around how Northern Ireland deals with its past - what is commonly referred to as transitional justice.
-It raises any number of human rights issues.
+You raise issues more generally around how Northern Ireland deals with its past what is commonly referred to as transitional justice.
+It raises any number of human rights

+- issues.
 Right now, the commission is seeking to find an appropriate rule- and law-based role to contribute to the process of Northern Ireland dealing with its past.
-However, beyond telling you about that process, I am not confident of going any further in responding to you today.

-- 613. Mr Mitchel McLaughlin: I perfectly understand that.
-For the benefit of the Committee, its deliberations and the advice that it will subsequently offer, I am illustrating that there will be issues.
-It is likely - as I think you mentioned that some of the aspects of the Bill will be examined by the Supreme Court and/ or the European Court of Human Rights. - 614.
+However, beyond telling you about that process, I am not confident of going any further in responding to you today. - or the European Court of the Supreme Court and/or the Bill will be examined by the Supreme Court and/or the European Court of Human Rights. - 614.
 The Bill clearly addresses the issue of people who had convictions for conflictrelated actions and were subsequently appointed as special advisers to a Minister.
 Of course, the Bill cannot and does not deal with those who will never appear before a court, but who could, in theory, be appointed as special advisers.
 I accept that it is an undeveloped issue and that there may not be the necessary jurisprudence.
 However, that jurisprudence may be there before this issue is formally concluded.
 I just want to draw that to your attention. - 615.
 The Chairperson: Michael, thank you very much for your presentation.
 It was quite useful.